clusterlink-net/clusterlink/website/content/en/blog/clusterlink-intro/index.md

 The creation of a shared mesh is not always desirable and may place additional constraints on administrators, developers and the workloads they manage.
-For example, it might make assumptions that objects, such as services, are the "same" based on the objects sharing a name (i.e., namespace sameness as defined [by Istio][] and [by SIG-MC][]), or require planning IP addresses assignment across independent clusters.
+For example, it might make assumptions that Kubernetes objects, such as Services, are the "same" based on the objects sharing a name (i.e., "namespace sameness" as defined [by Istio][] and [by SIG-MC][]), or require planning IP addresses assignment across independent clusters.

 This post introduces [ClusterLink][], an [open source][] project that